BMORE BUS

 English | Español

-MTA has launched BMORE BUS, a transit plan for the Baltimore region that will develop recommendations for bus service improvements over the next five to ten years.
-Guided by the Regional Transit Plan (RTP)—MTA’s 25-year plan for improving public transportation in Central Maryland—BMORE BUS will present recommendations for improving bus service types, frequency, and destinations based on public priorities, travel data, and capital resources.
-Once complete, BMORE BUS will inform the annual updates that MTA makes to bus service each fall, working to implement the priorities identified in this plan.
+MTA has launched BMORE BUS, a transit plan for the Baltimore region that will identify bus service improvements that could be possible with expanded resources over the next 10 years.
+BMORE BUS is guided by the Regional Transit Plan (RTP)—MTA’s 25-year vision for improving public transportation in Central Maryland—as well as public priorities and data analysis.
+Once complete, BMORE BUS will show a vision for additional bus service in the Baltimore region that MTA could work toward implementing over the next decade.

 A Better Bus System is Possible